Section 1.01 Introduction

 - When a live race steward is present, penalties will be dealt with in the form of drive throughs or banned from the race

-- At racing-leagues.com we have decided that no protest can be made until the following day once you have slept on it.
-From past experience please once you have written your protest, leave it for a couple of hours come back and read again before submitting it.
+- It has been decided that no protest can be made until the following day once you have slept on it.
+From our experience, please once you have written your protest, leave it for a couple of hours come back and read again before submitting it.
 I personally have found that once I have written it I get anger off my chest and when I come back and read it I find I don’t quite think the same.

 - Protests have a time limit of 2 days following race nights.